Charles Sidney Gilpin

-Charles Sidney Gilpin (November 20, 1878 – May 6, 1930) was one of the most highly regarded stage actors of the 1920s.
-He played in critical debuts in New York City: the 1919 premier of John Drinkwater's Abraham Lincoln and the lead role of Brutus Jones in the 1920 premiere of Eugene O'Neill's The Emperor Jones, also touring with the play.
-In 1920, he was the first black American to receive The Drama League's annual award as one of the 10 people who had done the most that year for American theatre.
+Charles Sidney Gilpin (November 20, 1878 – May 6, 1930) was a stage actor of the 1920s.
+He played in two New York City debuts: the 1919 premier of John Drinkwater's Abraham Lincoln and the lead role of Brutus Jones in the 1920 premiere of Eugene O'Neill's The Emperor Jones (he later toured this play).
+In 1920, he was the first black person to receive The Drama League's annual award as one of ten people who had done the most that year for American theatre.
+He also appeared in films.

 Early life and education

 Gilpin was born in Richmond, Virginia, to Peter Gilpin (a factory worker) and Caroline White (a nurse); he attended St. Francis School for Colored Children in that city.
 He started work as an apprentice in the Richmond Planet print shop before finding his career in theater.
 He first performed on stage as a singer at the age of 12.
 Prior to becoming a stage actor full-time, he worked as a printer and a pressman at several black newspapers during the late 1880s and into the 1890s, while getting some part-time work in vaudeville.
 He married Florence Howard in 1897, and they had one son.